 Option 2: Self-Manage Remotely With BulaLease

-For landlords with 1–5 properties and a local contact (family member, trusted friend), self-managing with a digital system is increasingly viable.
+If you have 1–2 properties AND a reliable local contact (family member, trusted friend) who can handle emergencies in person, self-managing with a digital system is viable.
 BulaLease is built specifically for this scenario.

 Tenants submit rent payments in the app — M-PAiSA, bank transfer, or cash — you verify from your phone in Australia